gotonode/compress/docs/WEEK3.md

 I started working on Huffman immediately on Saturday, and only now it is complete.

-So Huffman is working, and I just ran 10,000 random binary files through it (compressed + decompress) and compared that the decompressed file was identical to the original file.
+So Huffman is working, and I just ran 10,000 random binary files through it (compress + decompress) and compared that the decompressed file was identical to the original file.

 ##### What I learned this week